winsw/winsw/README.md

 ### Build Environment

 * IDE: [Visual Studio Community 2013](http://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx) (free for open-source projects)
-* winsw_cert.pfx should be available in the project's root
+* `winsw-key.snk` should be available in the project's root in order to build the executable
  * You can generate the certificate in "Project Settings/Signing"
  * The certificate is in <code>.gitignore</code> list.
 Please do not add it to the repository